Spread the love

 • 9:00 – 11:00 AM (Day of Bake):

 • Place cinnamon rolls in pan and allow to complete a secondary rise.
-This process can take 30 minutes to 2 hours.
+This process can take 30 minutes to 2 hours depending on the heat of your kitchen.
 The cinnamon rolls will become puffy and double in size.
 They will not be sticky when touched.

 • 10:30 AM (Day of Bake):